Back Pain Treatment Specialist

 - Radiates Down One Or Both Legs, & Especially If The Pain Extends Below The Knee

-Back pain can show up suddenly then last six weeks or less (acute), this type may be have been caused by a fall or heavy lifting.
-Back pain that lasts more three months or more (chronic) is not as common as acute pain.
+Back pain can show up suddenly then last six weeks or less (acute).
+This type may be have been caused by a fall or heavy lifting.
+Back pain that lasts more than three months or more (chronic) is not as common as acute pain.

 - Arthritis: Osteoarthritis can affect the lower back.
-In some cases spine arthritis can lead to narrowing the space around the spinal cord, which is a condition called spinal stenosis.
+In some cases, spine arthritis can narrow the space around the spinal cord, which is a condition called spinal stenosis.

 - Bulging or Ruptured Discs: Discs perform the role of cushions between the bones (vertebrae) in the spine.
 The soft material inside can bulge or rupture, which puts pressure on the nerve/s.
 One can have a bulging or ruptured disc without back pain.
 Disc disease is often found incidentally when undergoing spinal X-rays for some reason.